wlezzar/katacoda-scenarios/zoe-basics/step2.md

 Zoe relies on central configuration files to know about the different clusters it can interact with.
 These files are by default stored in: `$HOME/.zoe/config`.

-Zoe's repository contains a good starter config file that we can use in this tutorial.
+First step is to provide zoe with a configuration file it can use to interact with our local kafka cluster.
+Zoe's repository contains a good starter config file that we can use here.
 To initialize zoe's configuration with this directory, execute:

 ```
 zoe config init \